HackYourFuture/databases/lesson1/README.md

 - A basic SELECT statement
 - Constructing more complex SELECT statements
 - Pattern matching with LIKE
-- Limiting and ordering results with LIMIT and ORDER
+- Limiting and ordering results with LIMIT and ORDER BY
 - Grouping results with GROUP BY
 - Aggregate functions like AVG, COUNT, SUM, MIN and MAX
 - JOIN